 On page 22, back within the Cheeky Weekly section, our Calculator Kid pals are beset by that recurring problem for comic characters; the old meanie who won't give kids back their footballs.
 Needless to say, Calculator soon has the balls bouncing back to their rightful owners.

-Even Paddywack is reduced to a single row of panels this week.
+Space seems to be at a premium in this issue, as even our perplexing pal Paddywack is reduced to a single row of panels this week.

 On Saturday a relieved Cheeky finds out that the giant rabbit he's been seeing all week wasn't the result of a mental aberration brought on by the strain of a year's worth of jokes and japes.
 It is in fact Presto The Magic Rabbit, who Cheeky's pals have hired for a special show at the cinema, to celebrate Cheeky Weekly's first birthday.
 Not only that, but Ursula the usherette is giving away all the goodies on her tray for free.